AdobeDocs/workfront.en/help/product-announcements/announcements/updated-mobile-app.md

 ## Proof Approvals Visibility in the Mobile App

-Starting with the&nbsp;new version of the mobile app, you will be able to approve *proofs* of documents on your mobile device.
-You will also receive a notification in the Notifications area when you are designated as an Approver on a *proof*.&nbsp;
+Starting with the new version of the mobile app, you will be able to approve `proofs` of documents on your mobile device.
+You will also receive a notification in the Notifications area when you are designated as an Approver on a `proof`.&nbsp;

 Prior to this update, you were able to perform project, task, issue, and document approvals using the mobile app.
-You will require a Proof HQ license to approve document *proofs* on the mobile app.&nbsp;
+You will require a Proof HQ license to approve document `proofs` on the mobile app.&nbsp;

-For more information about *proofing* within *Workfront*, see the [Proofing](../../review-and-approve-work/proofing/proofing.md) section.&nbsp;
+For more information about `proofing` within `Workfront`, see the [Proofing](../../review-and-approve-work/proofing/proofing.md) section.&nbsp;

-For more information about approving a *proof* on the mobile app, see the "Managing Approvals" section in&nbsp;.
+For more information about approving a `proof` on the mobile app, see the "Managing Approvals" section in&nbsp;.

 `<iframe class="mt-media" src="assets/229038773?title=0&byline=0&portrait=0" width="640px" height="360px" frameborder="0" allowfullscreen></iframe>`&nbsp;